VEXPA: Validated EXPonential Analysis through regular sub-sampling: The multi-exponential model

 Subsequently the $\alpha_i$ are computed from the interpolation conditions

 either by solving the system in the least squares sense, in the presence of noise, or by solving a subset of $n$ interpolation conditions in case of a noisefree $\phi(t)$.
-Note that $\exp(\mu_i t_j) = \lambda_i^j$ and that the coefficient matrix of \eqref{vandermondealpha} is therefore a Vandermonde matrix.
+Note that $\exp(\mu_i j\Delta) = \lambda_i^j$ and that the coefficient matrix of \eqref{vandermondealpha} is therefore a Vandermonde matrix.
 In a noisy context the Hankel matrices in \eqref{generalized_eigenvalue} can also be extended to rectangular matrices and the generalized eigenvalue problem can be considered in a least squares sense \cite{Ch.Go:gen:06}.

 Condition \eqref{nyquist} guarantees that the $\mu_i$ can be extracted from the $\lambda_i$ without ambiguity.
-However, when $|\omega_i / (2 \pi)| \geq \Omega/2$, then $\omega_i$ is identified with a smaller frequency, an effect known as {\it aliasing}.
-In this case the computed $\lambda_i$ represents an entire set of possible $\mu_i$.
-How to solve the aliasing problem is addressed in \cite{Cu.Le:sma:12*b,Cu.Le:sma:12} and recalled in Section 3.
+However, when $|\Im(\mu_i) / (2 \pi)| \geq \Omega/2$, then each computed $\lambda_i$ represents an entire set of possible $\mu_i$ and $\Im(\mu_i)$ may be identified with a smaller frequency, an effect known as {\it aliasing}.
+How to solve the aliasing problem in that case is addressed in \cite{Cu.Le:how:18} and recalled in Section 3.

 What can be said about the number of terms $n$ in \eqref{model}, which is also called the {\it sparsity}?
 From \cite[p.~603]{He:app:74} and \cite{Ka.Le:ear:03} we know that